brettleungchunchiu/arlo-template-parser/README.md

 ```

 ## Development
-You are recommended to open the project by Visual Studio Code (https://code.visualstudio.com/).
+You are recommended to open and develop the project by Visual Studio Code (https://code.visualstudio.com/).

-You can view the implmenaton detail and test the apply() function locally with Code Runner (https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) installed in your VS Code.
+You can view the implmenaton detail and test the apply() function in the IDE with Code Runner (https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) installed.

 ## Testing